MobilyFlow/mobilyflow-android-sdk/README.md

 # Test Project

-Add a `env.properties` file in the root folder with following structure:
+Add a `env.properties` file in the root folder with the following structure:
 ```properties
 MOBILYFLOW_APP_ID=""
 MOBILYFLOW_API_KEY=""